Frequently Asked Questions

 Where will I live?

 Cal Maritime has four facilities that you may reside in.
-All first year students live either in Upper Residence Hall or on TSGB.
+All first year students live either in Upper Residence Hall or on TSGB with their divisions.
 All incoming students are placed in spaces on a first come, first served basis, while keeping specific needs in mind.
-All students involved in the Freshman License Track Living Learning Program will live on the TSGB for a semester.
+All freshmen Deck and Engine students will live on the TSGB for one semester of their freshman year.

 What regulations govern residence hall life?